isaacg1/isaacg1.github.io/_posts/2023-03-16-pulverarchy.md

 ## Narratives of escape from pulverarchy:

-* Ideal capitalism: everyone will have valuable things to contribute to society, and the market will reward them accordingly, and there'll be lots of small businesses and everyone will be well-off.
+* Ideal capitalism: Everyone will have valuable things to contribute to society, and the market will reward them accordingly, and there'll be lots of small businesses and everyone will be well-off.

 * Ideal socialism: Entities like democratic goverments and unions will ensure that individuals/the working class have the power to shape society, which will ensure that everyone's needs are taken care of.

-* Ideal libertarianism: everything would be great if everyone was free.
-Let's just do the least amount of societal structure to protect freedom, abd then everyone will be able to do whatever they want, freely, and everything will be great.
+* Ideal libertarianism: Everything would be great if everyone was free.
+Let's just have the least amount of societal structure to protect freedom, and then everyone will be able to do whatever they want, freely, and everything will be great.

 All of these narratives share common themes of personal choice and distributed control.